 If you request the IME, then you will have to cover the cost of the additional exam upfront, but you may be entitled to reimbursement from your employer.
 The recent changes to the law, however, provide that your employer will be required to reimburse you only if your injury is found to be compensable under workers’ compensation Iowa law.

 How can an independent medical exam affect my award?

 The purpose of an IME is to resolve questions about your medical condition, such as appropriate treatment and whether and to what extent you are permanently impaired.
 Anything the doctor observes during the exam can be used as evidence, and the doctor’s opinions can be considered expert testimony in your case.
 Because the exam weighs heavily in determining appropriate treatment and your degree of disability, it can have a tremendous effect on your benefit award.

-Why should I talk to an attorney before my IME?
+Why should I talk to a Workers Compensation Iowa attorney before my IME?

 An experienced workers’ compensation attorney can help you understand what to expect at an independent medical exam.
 Despite the fact that it’s called “independent,” many IME doctors are often paid by an insurer and get frequent referrals from that insurer.
 This sets up a different relationship than a traditional doctor-patient relationship; the doctor is not there to help you feel better (in fact, this doctor should not prescribe any treatment).
 Rather, the doctor’s job is to provide an assessment of your condition for the purpose of litigation.
 An attorney can give you tips about how to interact with this doctor so you don’t inadvertently damage your chances of receiving full and fair compensation.